 Geographic Information Systems (GIS) are software packages used to analyze spatial information and produce maps, 3D visualizations, and interactive maps distributed online.
 GIS is an important tool for planning professionals and CRP-UTSOA offers students a sequence of courses to develop different levels of GIS proficiency depending on their career goals.
 Incoming MSRCP students are exposed to the fundamentals of GIS through an optional Professional Development Week.
-More in-depth introduction to GIS is provided in the required core course “Introduction to Viz-Com and GIS” offered in spring semester.
+More in-depth introduction to GIS is provided in the required core course “Introduction to Visual Communications and GIS” offered in fall semester, first year.
 Finally, those wishing to become proficient GIS professionals attend the course, “Introduction to Urban GIS,” which is a rigorous and comprehensive course taught in a lab format that emphasizes urban GIS and spatial visualization.
 More specialized GIS training is also available in practicums or project-oriented courses, where students learn to apply GIS tools to specific planning issues.
 GIS instruction in CRP-UTSOA is provided using the latest version of ArcGIS, which is freely available to all registered students in the UTSOA Computer Classrooms and using these directions for a trial.

 Exposure to GIS